okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-multiple-domains/main/index.md

 ### Confirm your custom domain triggers Okta sign-in

 Open your custom domain in your browser.
-The Okta Sign-In page should appear.
-If the page doesn't appear, it may be because your machine or your DNS providers are caching the old records.
+The Okta sign-In page should appear.
+If the page doesn't appear, it may be because your machine or DNS providers are caching the old records.
 You can try flushing the DNS cache using a tool such as [Google DNS ](https://google-public-dns.appspot.com/cache) or [Open DNS](https://cachecheck.opendns.com/).

 When everything works correctly, comment out the `output` block in your configuration that's used to return the DNS records that need changing.